 Successful content marketers need help from many content marketing companies and tools.
-Here is a list to help marketers get ready for their content planning in 2015.
+Here is a list to help marketers get ready for their content planning.

 There are hundreds (even thousands) of content marketing companies and content marketing tools to help you drive more traffic and get more leads.
 These are our favorites!